riboviz/riboviz/docs/developer-guide.md

 where:

 * `--expected=<DIRECTORY>`: directory with expected vignette files.
 This is assumed to have `index/` `tmp/` and `output/` directories.
-* `--skip-workflow`: request that the `prep_riboviz.py` workflow **not** be run, instead use existing data files in `vignette/` for testing.
+* `--skip-workflow`: request that the `prep_riboviz` workflow **not** be run, instead use existing data files in `vignette/` for testing.
 * `--check-index-tmp`: request that the index and temporary files be checked also (the default is that only the output files are checked)

-For each file output by the vignette, the files are compared using the same comparisons as for `compare_files.py` above.
+For each file output by the vignette, the files are compared using the same comparisons as for `compare_files` above.

 If `--check-index-tmp` is not provided then tests for index and temporary files will be skipped.
 This will appear as follows: